sonata-project/EntityAuditBundle/README.md

 * Currently only works with auto-increment databases
 * Proper metadata mapping is necessary, allow to disable versioning for fields and associations.
-* It does NOT work with Joined-Table-Inheritance (Single Table Inheritance should work, but not tested)
+* some methods (like findRevisionHistory) will will not work with SingleTable and JoinedInheritance
 * Many-To-Many assocations are NOT versioned